 21 Surprising Customer Retention Statistics for 2018

 Simply increasing traffic to your website or store is becoming an outdated retail marketing strategy.
 In 2018, you wouldn’t save up for an iPhone 3 or create a MySpace page, so likewise, you want a marketing goal that is relevant to the current market.
-Customer retention is more important than ever and can make a massive impact on your business.
+Brand loyalty is more important than ever and can make a massive impact on your business.
 Here are 16 customer retention statistics that might surprise you.

 The Importance of Customer Loyalty for Your Business

 - According to Marketing Metrics, if a customer has previously made a purchase from your company, there is at least a 60 percent chance that the customer will make at least one more purchase.
 Meanwhile, if a new visitor clicks on your site, the chances of that person becoming a paying customer are only 20 percent at the most.

 - Quality of service is essential for customer retention.
 According to Verint’s customer retention statistics, 31 percent of the time, customers switch brands because they found a new company with better prices.
 34 percent of the time, however, they switch because they are dissatisfied with the service at the old company.

 - Despite the importance of customer retention, less than a third of business executives consider it a priority.